ryancswallace/npdb/README.md

-## IN DEV
+# IN DEV
 TODO:
 ---infrastruture---
+imports into top namespace
 testing
 Sphinx
 packaging

 ---core content---
+creation
+* basic - npdb.empty()
+* from data - npdb.array()
-starndardize terminology for sliceing/indexing, rename instances, attributes rewrite arraymap, indexing in Cython? free dbarray? need to save explicitly, or paramater for persistence?
-Keep track of what's in memory to avoid repetitive pulls Combine flattened bounds
+rewrite arraymap and indexing in Cython/C/numpy? free dbarray? parameter to save explicitly, or paramater for persistence? keep track of what's in memory to avoid repetitive pulls compression
-Don't create dbindex objects?

 # npdb